-Brexit; the second hottest topic this year (does GDPR ring any bells?).
+Brexit; the second hottest topic of 2018 (does GDPR ring any bells?).
 Following the EU referendum that took place in 2016, it has been decided that the UK will leave the EU on the 29th March 2019.
 So, what does this mean to employers and employees?

 The Secretary of State, The Rt Hon Esther McVey, invited our Director Chloe Brassey to a roundtable along with six other recruitment experts to discuss just this; recruitment challenges arising from Brexit and the changing nature of working in the UK.
 These were the key takeaways.